Ensure Impacted Canines Properly Erupt and Function

 - Baby teeth not falling out in time for secondary teeth to come in

-Treating Impacted Teeth
+The Process of Treating Impacted Canine Teeth

-- If your adult teeth have been trapped behind the gums for too long (past age 11 or 12), they probably will not grow in on their own, even if the growth track is cleared.
+If your adult teeth have been trapped behind the gums for too long (past age 11 or 12), they likely will not grow in on their own, even if the growth track is cleared.
 As the roots of the teeth develop, they start to fuse with the bone, creating a more secure hold.
 In these cases, exposure and bonding may be able to save the teeth.
 Your oral surgeon will expose the impacted tooth from beneath the gums and attach a tiny bracket and chain to each tooth.
 Then, your orthodontist will use the tiny chain with your existing braces to gently pull the tooth into position.